How Does Climate Change Affect Plants?

 - Many plant communities act as 'sinks' (store carbon), which helps to offset carbon emissions.
 However, over the next 70 years, the effects of climate change on plants mean many terrestrial sinks may become sources.

-Visit the plants listed below to discover examples of plants already threatened by climate change.
+Follow the links below to discover examples of plants already threatened by climate change and to find out more about the role of botanic gardens.